-A4M valued member Veronica Chavis, PA shares insight from his professional experience in this Member of the Month feature.
+A4M valued member Veronica Chavis, PA shares insight from her professional experience in this Member of the Month feature.

 My father was a doctor and my mother was a nurse, from a young age I appreciated the difference they could make in the lives of others.
 I naturally followed in their footsteps.
 As a young PA student, I met Dr. Eaves, he offered me my first job as a PA in cardiology.
 I got a great understanding of the things I wanted to prevent in this space.
 We then developed a wellness center to support motivated patients in their journey to health through lifestyle change.
 In trying to find more tools to help these patients we sought out education on bio-identical hormone replacement training.
 God then placed us in an organization that seeks out the latest research on healing disease from the root cause.
 Dr. Eaves and I are now completing our board certification in functional medicine and helping patients in ways we never knew possible.
 I feel truly blessed to know that my education is cutting edge, and that my patients are getting the very best care available.

 Q1: Before joining A4M, what was your medical background?